steveknoblock/Hatcheck-Go/docs/hatcheck.md

 A Name is a label that provides a human-readable label for any kind of object and is not stored in the CAS, but exists only in the metadata log.

-_Important!_ Names are labels maintained by the metadata system.
-To preserve naming the metadata would have to be exported with the objects.
+_Important!_ Names are labels maintained by the metadata system in the Log.
+To preserve naming, the metadata must be exported along with the objects.

 ## Common Data Structures